 I use the vacuum sealed storage bags.
 I recently stored two laundry baskets of fabric in one bag, and when I vacuumed the air out of them, it was only 1.5" thick.
 Great for stacking on the top shelf of my closet.
 I packed like colors together and now have no clutter in my closets

 I purchased (from Ikea) wire baskets which fit into a frame, and the frame has rollers.
 There are several size frames.
 I purchased four frames which contain 4 baskets each; a frame can be attached to the top of another.
-So now I have 2 frames which each contain 8 baskets that roll into a closet.
-The Container Store has similar frames; have also seen the frames at Lowe's.

 I need some suggestions for storing fabric.
 I have a nice sized room for storage but now it's a mess and is very overwhelming.